 The Public Aid for the Aged Act of 1982 created the basis for the Health Services Scheme for the Aged.
 This scheme, which was administered by municipalities, covers people aged 75 and over as well as those bedridden aged 65 and over (People aged 70 or over born prior to September 30, 1932, were covered by the Health Services Scheme for the Aged).
 Funding for the scheme was provided by contributions from medical insurers, public funds, and partial contributions by the insured.
 This scheme was in place for nearly 25 years, only being revised in 2008.
 There were many reasons for the revision.
 Chief among them was the lack of transparency regarding distribution of medical expense burden between the young and the old.
 Through the scheme, a part of every premium contributed by the members of any health insurance plan was transferred to municipal governments.
 In other words, the groups collecting premiums (insurance schemes) were not the same as the groups paying contributions (municipalities), making it difficult to know how contributions were actually spent.
-This scheme was finally discontinued in April 2008 alongside the creation of the Medical Insurance System for the Latter-Stage Elderly targeting people aged 75 and over.14 The cost-sharing details between the young and the old are much more transparent in this system.
+This scheme was finally discontinued in April 2008 alongside the creation of the Medical Insurance System for the Latter-Stage Elderly targeting people aged 75 and over.
+15 The cost-sharing details between the young and the old are much more transparent in this system.
 Furthermore, this system established governmental unions in prefectural associations across the country to act as central locations for the collection and payment of insurance premiums.
 This system also has clearly defined regulations regarding the responsibilities of management and the use of public finances.
+In addition to the previously mentioned systems, in 1984, the Government created the Retired Persons Healthcare System to relieve the building pressure on public finances brought on by increasing numbers of retirees leaving employment-based insurance schemes and coming under the coverage of NHI.
+The Retired Persons Healthcare System covered people aged 65 and under who were enrolled in NHI, people on employee pensions for over twenty years, and people who elected to receive retirement pensions after the age of forty and had done so for 10 years or more.
+Dependents were also covered by this system if they satisfied a fixed set of accreditation criteria.
+This system was administered by municipal governments, and funding was sourced from premiums contributed by system members, as well as premiums paid to employment-based health insurance plans.
+The Retired Persons Healthcare System itself was discontinued following the establishment of the Medical Insurance System for the Latter-Stage Elderly in April 200816.